robamu-org/tmtccmd/docs/gettingstarted.rst

 #.
 An argument parser is created and converted to also parse all CLI arguments required
    by ``tmtccmd``
 #.
 A :py:class:`tmtccmd.config.SetupArgs` class is created which contains most of the
-   configuration required by ``tmtcccmd``.
+   configuration required by ``tmtccmd``.
 The CLI arguments are also passed to this class
 #.
 An :py:class:`tmtccmd.ccsds.handler.ApidHandler` is created to handle all telemetry
    for the application APID.
 This handler takes a user callback to handle the packets